Why testing conditional independence is so hard?

 You might think: these are adversarial constructions, surely in practice we don’t encounter them.

-Correct — we rarely face carefully engineered binary embedding tricks.
+Yeah, we rarely face carefully engineered binary embedding tricks.

-But the mechanism behind the impossibility result is not artificial.
+But… the mechanism behind the impossibility result is not artificial.

-The core issue is this:
+The core issue is:

-Conditional dependence can live in structured, localized, or oscillatory features of the distribution.
+Conditional dependence can live in fine-grained structure,

 \[A = f_A(C) + r_A\] \[B = f_B(C) + r_B\]